luminovang/documentation/routing/view-uri.md

 |-----------|------|-------------|
 | `$pattern` | **string** | Command pattern or script action name |
 | `$callback()` | **\Closure&#124;string** | Callback function to execute |

+**Rules**

+- `mixed`: Indicates that the expected parameter can be any value.
+- `optional`: Indicates that the expected parameter can be blank (the parameter must be called).
+- `int`: Indicates that the expected parameter must be a valid integer.
+- `float`: Indicates that the expected parameter must be a valid float value.
+- `string`: Indicates that the expected parameter must consist of alphanumeric characters, underscores, and hyphens.
+- `alphabet`: Indicates that the expected parameter must consist of alphabetic characters only.
+- `path`: Indicates that the expected parameter must be a valid file path (e.g., `/path/to/foo`).

+> **Note:**
+> The first segment of the pattern indicates the command name, while subsequent segments like `/foo/(:rule)/bar/(:rule)` indicate the expected parameter.
+Ensure to enclose the rule in brackets with a colon before the rule name.
+> For commands that don't expect any parameter, you don't need to add any rule; just pass the name like `/foo`.
+>
+> Execution of the command controller must follow this pattern: `php index.php <group> <command> <...argument value> <--flag>`.

 ***